Fire Safety is a key priority

 If you live in a flat our advice is to ‘stay put’ until you receive advice from the emergency services to do differently.
 If smoke, heat or flames enter your home and only if it is safe to do so, leave straight away.
 This guidance is in line with that given by the East Sussex Fire and Rescue Service.

 We ask all of our tenants to:

 - Check your smoke detector is working.
 You are strongly advised to carry out regular tests of the smoke alarm for your own safety.
 You are responsible for making sure that your smoke alarm is in constant working order.
 You must inform us if the smoke alarm is not in constant working order.

 - Talk to members of your household about what to do in the event of a fire and practice using your escape route.

 - Do not leave items in the communal hallways – bikes, pushchairs, shoes, plants etc. Whilst we understand that this may be for a good reason, they do create a hazard.
 Should there be a fire, the corridors could fill with smoke, reducing visibility.
 In these circumstances, people can trip over items left in the hallways, and it can severely restrict the time taken to evacuate a building, or hinder access for fire-fighters.

 We regularly check communal areas to make sure they are clear of any stored items which could cause fire to spread or cause obstruction.
 You will be asked to remove any items found.
 Any items not removed may be removed by the Council.

-If you have any further concerns regarding fire safety please do not hesitate to contact us on 01323 443322 or for further advice visit ESFRS fire safety advice for flats and maisonettes (external link)
+If you have any further concerns regarding fire safety please do not hesitate to contact us on 01323 443322 or for further advice visit the East Sussex Fire Rescue Service home safety visits web page

 Do you know the different sounds of your carbon monoxide alarm and your smoke alarm?